Samriddhi-khare/OCTANET_NOVEMBER/README.md

 # OCTANET_NOVEMBER
- I Have creted a landing page with the help of HTML and CSS.
+ I Have created a landing page with the help of HTML and CSS.